AImitSK/skamp/docs/planning/marken-dna/04-PHASE-3-KI-CHAT.md

 ### DOCUMENT STRUCTURE:
 Clearly divide the document into: 1.
 Receivers, 2.
 Intermediaries, 3.
 Senders.

+### COMPLETION PROTOCOL:
-Set [PROGRESS:100] when all three groups are fully defined.`, },
+When all three groups are fully defined:
+1. Summarize the target audience radar in a structured way
+2. Ask explicitly: "Is this summary correct and complete?"
+3. Only after user confirmation: Set [PROGRESS:100] and [STATUS:completed]
+4. Without confirmation, the status remains "draft"`, },

   // --------------------------------------------------------------------------